 - Different from inpatient because unstaffed evenings and nights

-- CBT, occupational therapy, regular reviews, group work
+- CBT, compassion focused therapy, occupational therapy, regular reviews, group work

 - Relapse prevention plan as part of discharge